Tchongas/MCSRobsremote/README.md

   - You will only see items whose source names start with `_`.
   - Toggle visibility via the switch.
   - If available, use ▸ to expand extra controls (e.g., browser source tools).
-- Bottom Console shows live logs.
+- Bottom Console shows logs.

 ## Real‑time updates